This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Where Is Liberec?

-The Liberec region is situated in the northernmost part of the historical region of Bohemia, in the northern part of the Czech Republic, near the German border and Poland.
+The Liberec region is situated in the northernmost part of the historical region of Bohemia, in the northern part of the Czech Republic, near the German and Polish borders.

-The capital of the Liberec Region is also named Liberec and it’s the fifth-largest city in the Czech Republic.
+The capital of the Liberec region is also named Liberec.
+The latter is the fifth-largest city in the Czech Republic.

 Is Liberec Worth Visiting?

-Outside of the city, the rest of the region is a land of wonders, where cultural treasures and untouched scenery compete.
-First of all, the region of Liberec is home to the so-called Crystal Valley.
+Outside the city, the rest of the region is a land of wonders, where cultural treasures and untouched scenery compete for your attention.

-This area of outstanding natural beauty has unique glassmaking traditions that go back centuries, making North Bohemia world-renowned for its unparalleled glass art.
+The so-called Crystal Valley is an area of outstanding natural beauty with unique glassmaking traditions that go back centuries, making North Bohemia world-renowned for its unparalleled glass art.

-Moreover, this region is graced with spectacular scenery where majestic mountains, incredible rock formations, dreamy meadows and tranquil ponds create the perfect setting for an active vacation amidst a miraculously untouched landscape.
+The region is graced with spectacular scenery, where majestic mountains, incredible rock formations, dreamy meadows, and tranquil ponds create the perfect setting for nature lovers to engage in outdoor activities, including winter sports, amid a miraculously untouched landscape.

-Not only is Liberec an off-the-beaten-path destination, but it also strives for sustainability by preserving its century-old traditions and crafts.
+Not only is Liberec an off-the-beaten-path destination, but it also strives for sustainability.

-This keeps the production of handmade local items in the Czech Republic and encourages younger generations to continue the area’s legacy and evolve.
+It does so by preserving its century-old traditions and crafts, keeping the production of handmade local items in the Czech Republic and encouraging younger generations to continue the area’s legacy.

 How To Get To Liberec

-As much as we love a train ride, taking the train from Prague to Liberec isn’t recommended because the journey on the Prague to Liberec train takes three to four hours.
+As much as we love a train ride, taking the train from Prague to Liberec isn’t recommended.
+That’s because the journey from Prague to Liberec by train takes three to four hours.

-You will need two to three full days to enjoy the city of Liberec and visit the highlights of the region.
-Keep in mind you might need to rent a car to explore the attractions outside the city centre of Liberec.
+You will need two to three full days to enjoy the city of Liberec and visit the region’s highlights.

 Where To Stay in Liberec